View Amazon EKS security group requirements for clusters - Amazon EKS

 Services or capabilities described in Amazon Web Services documentation might vary by Region.
 To see the differences applicable to the China Regions, see Getting Started with Amazon Web Services in China (PDF).

-Amazon EKS security group requirements and considerations
+View Amazon EKS security group requirements for clusters

 This topic describes the security group requirements of an Amazon EKS cluster.

-When you create a cluster, Amazon EKS creates a security group that's named eks-cluster-sg-my-cluster-uniqueID.
+When you create a cluster, Amazon EKS creates a security group that’s named eks-cluster-sg-my-cluster-uniqueID .
 This security group has the following default rules:

 Rule type Protocol Ports Source Destination